framps/raspberryTools/digitalPhotoFrame/README.md

 ## Function

 Displays photos and videos on a monitor and provides a simple Python HTTP app, which allows to upload photos and videos from a mobile or Laptop per drag n drop.

 ### Note

-The upload app should be used in a local secure environment only !
+This toolset should be used in a local secure environment only !

 ## Required HW and SW